railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 .. tip::  States

-    Open ERP distinguishes between the states *confirmed* and *assigned*.
+    Open ERP distinguishes between the states **Confirmed** and **Assigned*.

-    You say that an item is **confirmed** when it's needed but the available stock is insufficient.
+    You say that an item is **Confirmed** when it's needed but the available stock is insufficient.
-    You say that an item is **assigned** when the storesperson reserves it: the necessary products have been reserved for this specific operation.
+    You say that an item is **Assigned** when it's available in stock and the storesperson reserves it: the necessary products have been reserved for this specific operation.

-You can confirm a customer delivery using the 'Confirm' button.
+You can confirm a customer delivery using the :guilabel:`Confirm` button.
 A window then opens where you can enter the quantities actually delivered.
 If you enter a value less than the forecast one, Open ERP automatically generates a partial delivery notes and a new order for the remaining items.
 For this exercise, just confirm all the products.